nothke/shakedown-docs/modding.md

 Car and wheels should be oriented in blender default reference system (Y should be pointing backwards and Z upwards) and have rotation at zero.
 In case rotations are not zeroed out, they must be applied (Ctrl+A -> Rotation).

-## Stage
+## Map

+(added in Build 2517)

+Similar to cars, maps also consist of a `.map.ini` config and glb/gltf model files, located in `/res/maps`.
+Which map is loaded is defined in the `config.ini` -> `[map]` -> `map =`

-Object MUST have at least one layer of vertex color, which is used for baked ambient light (shadow + GI).
+The objects of a map model MUST have at least one layer of vertex color, which is used for baked ambient light (shadow + GI).
 The vertex color is multiplied with texture.
 If an object does not have this layer it will be rendered black.

 Standard (non-splat) materials support only 1 texture and 1 uv layer per material.